Subhadip90/Rode.com-Clone-Tailwind/README.md

 ## Time taken to Finish this project

-> I have taken 8 hours to understand and complete this project, this was my second project on Tailwind.
+> I have taken 8 hours to understand and complete this project, this is my second project on Tailwind.

 ## Feedback